kevin-kang-tido/hyperledger-fabric-spring-api/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 ## Installing the external chaincode

-We can't use the test network script to install an external chaincode so we will have to do a bit more work.
+We can't use the test network scripts to install an external chaincode so we will have to do a bit more work.
 However, we can still leverage part of the test-network scripts to make this easier.

 From the `test-network` directory, set the following environment variables to use the Fabric binaries: